LiskArchive/lips/proposals/lip-introduce_a_genric_keystore.md

 ##### cipher and cipherparams

-The specified function encrypts the secret using the decryption key; to decrypt it, the decryption key along with `cipher` and `cipherparams` must be used.
-If the decryption key is longer than the key size required by the encoding function, it is truncated to the correct number of bits.
+The specified function encrypts the secret using the encryption key; to decrypt it, the encryption key along with `cipher` and `cipherparams` must be used.
+If the encryption key is longer than the key size required by the encoding function, it is truncated to the correct number of bits.
 The following option is supported:

 | `cipher` | function | `cipherparams` | Definition |
 |--------|----------|--------------|------------|